Tracy Hickman: Dragonlance

-As he was traveling from Utah to Wisconsin to join TSR, Hickman conceived the idea for a setting to make dragons fearsome once more.
-At TSR he found other creators who were interested in his project, which was called "Project Overlord".
-Harold Johnson became the project's biggest promoter to upper management and convinced Hickman to expand his initial idea of a three-adventure trilogy.
+As he was traveling from Utah to Wisconsin to join TSR, Hickman thought of the idea for a setting in which dragons would be fearsome once again.
+At TSR he found other creators who were interested in his project, which was dubbed "Project Overlord".
+Harold Johnson was the first to join the project and brought it to upper management, and talked Hickman into expanding further upon his idea of only a trilogy of three adventures.
 Soon after, TSR management announced its intention to develop Hickman's series of dragon-based role-playing adventures.
 Hickman's proposal resulted in the Dragonlance Chronicles, which led to his association with Margaret Weis.
-Jean Black, the managing editor of TSR's book department, picked Hickman and Weis to write Dragons of Autumn Twilight and the rest of the Dragonlance Chronicles series.
+Jean Black, the managing editor of TSR's book department, assigned Hickman and Weis to write first the novel Dragons of Autumn Twilight and then continue with the rest of the Dragonlance Chronicles series.
 This was the first project TSR had undertaken that would include adult novels as well as games, calendars, and other spin-off products.
 It was also Hickman's first novel writing experience.
 The original Dragonlance team was formed under Hickman's leadership.
 The project began with a novel and three game modules.
 It eventually expanded a trilogy of books (written by Weis and Hickman) and 15 companion modules.
-After Dragonlance Chronicles, Hickman and Weis wrote the Dragonlance Legends trilogy, which was published in 1986.
+After completing the Dragonlance Chronicles, Hickman and Weis next wrote the Dragonlance Legends trilogy, which was published in 1986.
 Dragonlance eventually expanded to include dozens of books, many written by other authors.
 By 1987, the Dragonlance project had sold two million books and half a million adventure modules.
 It garnered "a large and engaged fan base".
 Hickman and Weis developed a system of co-writing in which Weis is the writer and Hickman is the "storyteller and world builder" for the project.
 The last Dragonlance books to be published were released in 2007.

 In March 2019, Hickman and Weis were contracted by Wizards of the Coast, the new publisher of Dungeons and Dragons, to write another installment of the Dragonlance series.
 A new trilogy of books was planned to be published by Random House.
 Wizards of the Coast reportedly approved the first manuscript in the beginning of 2020, and Hickman and Weis had also finished the draft for the sequel.
 Wizards of the Coast then put a stop to the project, and Hickman and Weis responded by suing the publisher for breach of contract on October 16, 2020, requesting $10 million in compensation.
 The authors later dropped the lawsuit in December 2020 and announced that Del Rey Books would publish the new Dragonlance trilogy, with a publication date to be announced.
 Hickman and Weis see the new trilogy as "the capstone to their life's work".
 In December 2021, it was announced that the first novel of the new series, Dragonlance: Dragons of Deceit, is scheduled for release on August 9, 2022.